cpske/ISP/automation/travis-demo-project.md

    - When you connect your Travis account to Github, a dialog will ask which Github projects you want to allow Travis to access.
    - You can grant access to specific projects or all projects.
 The next step shows how to grant access to a project at any time.

-2. On Github, open your Account **Settings** page, then:
+2. On Github, open your **Account Settings** page, then:
-    - select **Applications**
+    - select **Applications** from left (near bottom)
     - Next to "Travis CI" click **Configure**
-    - Under `( ) Only select repositories` Select `demo-pyci`
+    - Under `(x) Only select repositories` Select `demo-pyci`
     - Click "Save"

+3. (Alternate Way) On Travis-CI open "Setting".
+In setting it shows your repositories.
+There is a link "Manage repositories on Github".
+This link takes you to the Github Account Settings -> Applications -> Travis CI dialog.
+   - choose which projects to grant Travis access, as in step 2.

-Now Travis has permission to "pull" your `demo-pyci` project, but you must create a configuration file to tell Travis what to do.
+Now Travis has permission to "pull" your `demo-pyci` project, but you must create a configuration file to tell Travis what to do!

 ## Create a Travis Configuration File (.travis.yml)

+Many applications use YAML file format for configuration, including Travis and Github Actions.
+The Travis CI web site has many example config files you can use to get started, and detailed explanation of what the settings mean.

 In your local repository, create a file named `.travis.yml` that describes your project.
 Here is a simple `.travis.yml` for this project: